wadefagen/DataVisualizationBook/_python/graphs.md

 ```

-The preceeding code will throw an error if the edge does not exist.
+The preceding code will throw an error if the edge does not exist.
 A method is
 provided to check if an edge exists in `G`:

 ```py